-Sections 19 and 20 are under review by CHE and may be revised.
-Based upon previous responses, Sections 19 and 20 of the amended bill will reduce scholarship expenses by \$9,644,000 in FY 2022-23, \$15,743,000 in FY 2023-24, \$18,399,000 in FY 2024-25, and \$21,698,000 each year thereafter beginning in FY 2025-26 for changing the grade point average (GPA) requirements for the Palmetto Fellows, LIFE, and HOPE Scholarships.
+Sections 19 and 20 of the amended bill will reduce scholarship expenses by \$10,243,557 in FY 2022-23 and approximately an additional \$4,000,000 each year until FY 2025-26 when the reduction reaches \$20,230,559 for changing the grade point average (GPA) requirements for the Palmetto Fellows, LIFE, and HOPE Scholarships.
 Conversely, these sections will increase scholarship expenses by as much as \$24,500 each year beginning in FY 2023-24 for the change to allow a Palmetto Fellows Scholarship to be used at two-year institutions.
 If disbursements increase above the amount appropriated in the Appropriations Act for Palmetto Fellows Scholarships, this increase would first be funded by excess lottery proceeds.
 Any amounts remaining after utilizing lottery proceeds would become an obligation of the General Fund.
 Additionally, these sections will further increase scholarship expenses by \$6,400,000 annually beginning in FY 2022-23 due to the change in GPA requirements to retain the LIFE Scholarship.

-In total, Sections 19 and 20 could reduce scholarship expenses by \$3,244,000 in FY 2022-23, \$9,318,500 in FY 2023-24, \$11,974,500 in FY 2024-25, and \$15,273,500 each year thereafter beginning in FY 2025-26.
+In total, Sections 19 and 20 could reduce scholarship expenses by \$3,843,557 in FY 2022-23, \$8,290,671 in FY 2023-24, \$11,243,142 in FY 2024-25, and \$13,806,059 each year thereafter beginning in FY 2025-26.
 However, other changes to scholarship provisions may affect these estimates.
 Data are not available to estimate the impact of these combined variables.
-These figures are subject to change based upon an update by CHE.
+These figures have been updated based upon updated information provided by CHE.